dfivesystems/LXNetToolsRelease/README.md

 # LXNetTools Releases

 This is the release repository for LXNetTools.

-The current release version is 2.0
+## Current Release

+## Previous Releases